Wellington, Texas

 Wellington is a city in and the county seat of Collingsworth County, Texas, United States.
-The population was 1,896 at the 2020 census.
+Its population was 1,896 at the 2020 census.

 History

-Sometime in 1889 or 1890, as smaller ranches and farmlands were being purchased, Ernest Theodore O'Neil, his brother-in-law John Simon McConnell, and John W. Swearingen, together had purchased the land upon which the town currently sits, for $5.00 per acre.
-Subsequently, O'Neil, who originally owned a fourth of the section of the township, purchased the interests of McConnell and Swearingen, and retained sole ownership of the land.
+Sometime in 1889 or 1890, as smaller ranches and farmlands were being purchased, Ernest Theodore O'Neil, his brother-in-law John Simon McConnell, and John W. Swearingen, together had purchased the land where the town currently sits, for $5.00 per acre.
+Subsequently, O'Neil, who originally owned a fourth of the section of the township, purchased the interests of McConnell and Swearingen and retained sole ownership of the land.
 The 1890 census showed 357 inhabitants across the county, with 89 ranches and farms and 335 acre of land in cultivation.
 In August 1890, a petition was circulated to organize the county, choose a county seat, and elect county officers.
 Two potential townships were proposed: Wellington and Pearl.
-The proposed town of Wellington was located on the land owned by Ernest T. O'Neil who was promoting this location, and had been given its proposed name by his wife, Matilda Anna Elisabeth "Lizzie" O'Neil, who greatly admired the Duke of Wellington, hero of the Battle of Waterloo.
+The proposed town of Wellington was located on the land owned by Ernest T. O'Neil, who was promoting this location and had been given its proposed name by his wife, Matilda Anna Elisabeth "Lizzie" O'Neil, who greatly admired the Duke of Wellington, hero of the Battle of Waterloo.
 The alternate and proposed town of Pearl was located several miles north of Wellington.

 In September 1890, the vote was held and Wellington was selected for the seat of the newly organized county of Collingsworth.
-In 1891 the new city, laid out by Ernest T. O'Neil, was surveyed and platted, and the first postal service and postmaster, Carrie M. Barton, was established on January 9, 1891.
-Construction of a courthouse began in 1893, and the contractor, J. A. White, built the courthouse of locally made bricks.
+In 1891, the new city, laid out by Ernest T. O'Neil, was surveyed and platted, and the first postal service and postmaster, Carrie M. Barton, was established on January 9, 1891.
+Construction of a courthouse began in 1893, and contractor J. A. White built the courthouse of locally made bricks.
 With the extra materials left over from the courthouse, J. A. White erected a mercantile store for Ernest T. O'Neil.
 This became the first mercantile store and commercial building in Wellington, prior to the opening of a two-story hotel by O'Neil.
 Later O'Neil organized the first bank, was active in all phases of the county's growth and development, and served as postmaster from August 22, 1895 to December 11, 1897.

-Early in the early 20th century, Wellington was connected through Altus, Oklahoma with Wichita Falls, Texas through the Wichita Falls and Wellington Railway, one of the properties of the industrialist Joseph A. Kemp of Wichita Falls.
+Early in the early 20th century, Wellington was connected through Altus, Oklahoma, with Wichita Falls, Texas, through the Wichita Falls and Wellington Railway, one of the properties of industrialist Joseph A. Kemp of Wichita Falls.
 In 1914, this route was leased by the since-defunct Missouri–Kansas–Texas Railroad.
 The Wellington-to-Altus segment was abandoned in 1958.